-I take my mother to a therapeutic swim midday Mondays, so I don’t visit her in the evening.
-Monday had become the late night at the office.
+I take my mother to a therapeutic swim midday Mondays, so that’s the one evening I don’t visit her.
+Instead, Monday had become the late night at the office.
 My suite is on the third floor of a three-story office building, adjacent to the elevator.
 I was often there until the wee hours of Tuesday morning.

 That week was about the same, except I kept hearing unusual noises.
 I told myself, “Oh, it’s just the cleaning crew… I’ve got to get one more email out.
-Hmm, better rewrite this article… Why is the cleaning crew going into the offices below me?
+Hmm, better rewrite this article… Why is the cleaning crew opening the offices below?
+And another?
 Maybe they asked for extra cleaning?
 Rosi, stop being so paranoid.”

 I finished the last email, sent it at 1:41 am.
-I cleaned up, organized files, put my laptop into its case, bundled my laundry into its bag, zipped up the backpack.
-I opened the door to the hall, slung my laundry bag out into the chair outside the door and instantly knew something was terribly wrong.
+I cleaned up, organized files, put my laptop into its case.
+Then, I bundled my laundry into its bag, zipped up the backpack.
+Next, I opened the door to the hall, and as usual, slung my laundry bag out into the chair outside the door.

-I went back into the office.
-“Who can I call in the middle of the night, who won’t mind being wakened up?
+I retreated back into the office.
+My heart was pounding.
+“Who can I call in the middle of the night?
+The police?
 I better at least text a friend.”
-I texted her at 1:53 am, went out into the hall.
-The feeling of something wrong became a rising wave.
+(Honestly, I was thinking, “in case they find my body.”)
+I texted at 1:53 am, went out into the hall.
+That feeling of something wrong became a tsunami.

-I locked the door, put my cell phone in my jacket pocket, and positioned my keys in between the fingers of my right fist just like they teach women in safety training.
-At this point, all those years of training and a black belt in karate went out the window, and I started to go numb and froze up.
-I took a deep breath, let go of everything and concentrated my mind utterly on God.
-All the fear left me.
+Barely able to function, I locked the office door, put my cell phone in my jacket pocket, and positioned my keys in between the fingers of my right fist, just like they teach women in safety training.
+At this point, all that training and a black belt in karate went out the window.
+I started to go numb and freeze up.
+So, I took a deep breath, let go of everything and concentrated my mind utterly on God.
 I ran like a herd of elephants down two flights of stairs and out the front door.

 The only car in the well-lit parking lot was mine.
 There were no tigers.
 I looked behind me through the glass front door, down the first floor hall.
 It was brightly lit and empty.
 “Oh, Rosi, you’re just being paranoid.”
-A few minutes later I got home and texted my friend that all was well.
+The street was almost empty.
+I got home and texted my friend that all was well.
 (Don’t you love how our electronic gadgets date stamp our every action?)

 On my floor, around the corner from the elevator and two doors down, they had taken all the pictures off the wall, unplugged computers and just left them.
-Perhaps when I first entered the hall, that thief gasped in fear of being caught, and I sensed that below the threshold of ordinary consciousness.
+Perhaps when I first entered the hall, a thief gasped in fear of being caught, and I sensed that.
+A trauma response can be below the threshold of ordinary consciousness.

-I kept reliving that time in the hall when dread and terror arose in every fiber of my being like a storm, over and over, as if revisiting that would imprint it onto every cell: trust your body, this means danger!
+I kept seeing myself in the hall when dread and terror first assaulted my being.
+I ran that scene over and over, as if this message needed to imprint onto every cell: trust your body, this means danger!
 How does our body know these things?
-Primitive, ancient self-defense mechanisms work beyond the rational mind and faster than thought, to detect the unseen, unheard, to protect us.
+Primitive, ancient self-defense mechanisms work beyond the rational mind, faster than thought.
+They even detect the unseen, the unheard, in protection.

-Last night, we were out of tissues at work.
-I stopped by a store to get some more, and the thought of dropping them off at the office caused me to flinch in fear and contraction.
+A week later, I wasn’t over it yet.
+We were out of tissues at work.
+So one night, I stopped by a store to get some more.
+That’s when the thought of dropping them off at the office caused me to flinch in fear and contraction.
 What if they came back to complete the job?
 I flew into a rage at the idea of being cut off from my work by fear.
 The rage built until I imagined I would blast those thieves out the door by my fury.
-The muscles in my arms, back and abdomen suddenly got strong and firm.
+The muscles in my arms, back and abdomen suddenly got strong.
+My fists twitched.
 Fortunately, the sweet, gentle smile of another shopper at the checkout line brought out a responsive gentle smile from me.
 The anger receded as I stopped chasing imagined tigers.

-If you should meet up with danger, tigers or elephants, I offer Ortho-Bionomy® and other gentle tools to support your recognition of your body’s wisdom, release stuck guarding patterns, and affirm that you can heal from trauma and tigers, no matter how long ago they were.
+If you should meet up with danger, tigers or elephants, I offer Ortho-Bionomy® to support your recognition of your body’s wisdom, release stuck guarding patterns, and affirm that you can heal from trauma and tigers, no matter how long ago they were.

 1 Peter Levine’s In An Unspoken Voice: How the Body Releases Trauma and Restores Goodness.
 North Atlantic Books, 2010. http://www.goodreads.com/book/show/8582180-in-an-unspoken-voice